What are the expectations around the flexible use of direct payments?

 - Upskilling of existing staff - identify what possible additional training or support there is for existing staff members.
 This doesn’t necessarily have to be through face to face training, it could be through peer or e-learning.

+Direct payments give a real opportunity for innovation and imaginative thinking about how a person achieves their personal outcomes.
 Each local authority will need to agree how flexible direct payments and support plans can be during the pandemic, including emergency or one-off payments, and how unspent direct payment allocation can be used.

 Local authorities will need to account for the money that has been spent and so will need to have clear information to justify the payments, so it’s important that individuals keep receipts and record how the payments are spent during this time.